hmlongco/Resolver/Documentation/Injection.md

 #### Definition

-A Constructor is the Java term for a Swift Initializers, but the idea is the same: Pass all of the dependencies an object needs through its initialization function.
+A Constructor is the Java term for a Swift Initializer, but the idea is the same: Pass all of the dependencies an object needs through its initialization function.

 #### The Class